top of page

 Sometimes you think you're making an improvement, and then it hits you: "Uh-oh, it was way better two versions ago and I didn’t make a backup!"
 Now you have to open a new instance of Nuke, wait for the pipeline to load, open the old script, find the nodes, and copy-paste them into your current one.

-Well, mtTimeMachine tries to help with that.
-Basically, you mark a Backdrop or a set of target nodes, and the tool scans all existing versions of your current script.
-You pick one, and if those nodes exist, it copies and pastes them directly into your new script. without opening a new Nuke at all.
+mtTimeMachine helps you with that.
+Basically, after targeting some nodes, mtTimeMachine scans all existing versions of your current script.
+Once you picked one, and if those nodes exist, it copies and pastes them directly into your new script.
+Without opening a new Nuke at all.

 It reads the .nk file like plain text, stores the nodes in a dictionary, and then imports them.
 If nothing breaks, it's almost instant.

-It only works in Nuke 12.0 or above.
+It only works in Nuke 12.0 or above!
+And of course, It doesn't work in non-commercial.

 Comments